23 Best Day Trips From Tulum

 No cars are allowed on the island (to protect the environment), making for a slower pace of life.
 This is a truly picturesque paradise island, so make sure to carve out some time in your schedule to pay a visit.

 HOW TO GET TO HOLBOX FROM TULUM: Holbox is around 3 hours from Tulum.
 While getting there is a bit of a longer trip compared to other day trips from Tulum, if you make it there you will be definitely wowed.
-To get there, drive, take a shuttle or take the ADO bus to Chiquila (it’s a 2.5 hours drive) and hop on the 30 minutes ferry from there.
+To get there, drive, take a shuttle, or take the ADO bus to Chiquila (it’s a 2.5-hour drive) and hop on the 30-minute ferry from there.

 Cenotes

-Cenotes are a big attraction in the area surrounding Tulum.
+Cenotes are a big attraction in the area surrounding Tulum, and there are many great cenotes around town.
 These are natural swimming holes caused by collapsed limestone that exposes underground reservoirs and rivers.

 There are numerous cenotes that are easy to reach from Tulum.
-One of the most popular is Gran Cenote, just 5 kilometers (little over 3 miles) from Tulum town center.
+One of the most popular is Gran Cenote, just 5 kilometers (a little over 3 miles) from Tulum town center.

 Cenote Dos Ojos, named for its two circular pools, is also a good choice (22 kilometers – 13.6 miles – north of Tulum).
 Either make for enchanting places to swim – there’s plenty more to choose from!